konopkalab/Schizophrenia_CellType/README.md

 Organization:

-    1. DGE/ contains the codes and input data for analyises and visualization for the differential gene expression analysis (DGE) betweem schizophrenia and healthy controls.
+    1. DEG/ contains the codes and input data for analyises and visualization for the differential gene expression analysis (DEG) betweem schizophrenia and healthy controls.

     2. MAGMA/ contains example codes for the GWAS enrichment.